-As economy reels under coronavirus spread, Trump and Mexican leader tout start of three-nation trade pact
+As economy reels from pandemic, Trump and Mexican president mark start of 3-nation trade pact

 López Obrador responded that Trump has “honored our position as an independent nation” and “behaved with kindness and respect.”

-The positive comments from the two leaders Wednesday were striking when compared to the tensions between the neighboring countries in recent years.
+The positive comments from the two leaders on Wednesday were striking when compared with the tensions between the neighboring countries in recent years.

-Trump was elected on an anti-immigration platform and said he would build a wall along the U.S. southern border and force Mexico to pay for it.
-Mexico rejected that idea outright and U.S. taxpayers have footed the bill for the barrier, which is under construction.
-Last year Trump also threatened to impose tariffs on Mexico if its leaders didn’t do more to prevent migrants from entering the United States.
+Trump was elected on an anti-immigration platform and said he would build a wall along the U.S.-Mexico border and force Mexico to pay for it.
+Mexico rejected that idea outright and U.S. taxpayers have funded the barrier, which is under construction.
+Last year, Trump also threatened to impose tariffs on Mexico if its leaders didn’t do more to prevent migrants from entering the United States.
 A deal was struck to avoid a trade war, but not without hard feelings on both sides.

-On Wednesday, Trump and López Obrador did their best to avoid any appearance of friction between the two countries.
+Later in the day ahead of a dinner at the White House, López Obrador nodded at the past tensions in an attempt to minimize them.

+“The forecasts failed.
+We didn’t fight.
+We are friends, and we’re going to keep being friends,” he said.

-The bonhomie at the event also did little to mask Trump’s political struggles.
-The president and his White House allies spent a second consecutive day on a public campaign to reopen schools this fall despite public health concerns from local jurisdictions and medical experts as nationwide infection rates of the virus has spike to a record high of more than 50,000 per day.
-Trump and his aides disputed school reopening safety guidelines set by the Centers for Disease Control as too strenuous and suggested they would be rewritten.
+The bonhomie at the event did little to mask Trump’s political struggles.
+The president and his White House allies spent a second consecutive day on a public campaign to reopen schools this fall despite public health concerns from local jurisdictions and medical experts as nationwide virus infection rates have spiked to a record high of more than 50,000 per day.
+Trump and his aides disputed school reopening safety guidelines set by the Centers for Disease Control and Prevention as too muscular and suggested that they would be rewritten.

 During his Rose Garden remarks, Trump offered an upbeat but inaccurate assessment of the administration’s response to the virus.

-“We’re safely reopening the country and, more importantly, we’re safely reopening our schools,” he said, even though experts said that infection rates have spiked as states have begun to reopen businesses.
+“We’re safely reopening the country and, more importantly, we’re safely reopening our schools,” he said, even though experts said that infection rates have increased as states have begun to restart business activity.

 The three North American nations signed the USMCA in late 2018 after more than a year of negotiations that began when Trump threatened to pull the United States out of the North American Free Trade Agreement, a deal that had been in effect since 1994.

-Analysts have said the new pact represents a modest reworking of the old deal, but Trump has touted it as a major improvement that would bolster American manufacturing.
+Analysts have said the new pact represents a modest reworking of the old deal, but Trump has touted it as a major improvement that will bolster American manufacturing.

 “We’re already seeing the fruits,” Trump said.

-The deal aims to reshape North American auto production by requiring more work be performed in high-wage factories in the United States.
-But an independent assessment last year concluded the agreement would have a limited effect on the overall U.S. economy.
+The deal aims to reshape North American auto production by requiring that more work be performed in high-wage factories in the United States.
+But an independent assessment last year concluded that the agreement would have a limited effect on the overall U.S. economy.

 In a 379-page report, the International Trade Commission said USMCA would boost output in the $21 trillion U.S. economy by just 0.35 percent.
-And modest gains in auto industry production and employment would come at the expense of other sectors, with production in the U.S. becoming more expensive and exports declining.
+And modest gains in auto industry production and employment would come at the expense of other sectors, with production in the United States becoming more expensive and exports declining.

 At the time, the administration disputed those findings, saying it was privy to confidential auto industry investment plans that promised greater rewards.

-In a briefing for reporters, White House press secretary Kayleigh McEnany called the deal “good for businesses as President Trump rebuilds the strongest, most inclusive economy in history … It will help jump-start our economy.”
+During a news briefing, White House press secretary Kayleigh McEnany called the deal “good for businesses as President Trump rebuilds the strongest, most inclusive economy in history. . . .
+It will help jump-start our economy.”

 López Obrador’s decision to join Trump provoked some criticism in Mexico City that the trip — the Mexican leader’s first outside his country since taking office — could appear as an endorsement the conservative U.S. president in an election year.
 He took a commercial flight to Washington, sitting in coach and making a connection in Atlanta, a sign of López Obrador’s effort to distance himself from the perks enjoyed by past Mexican presidents.